nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/installations/mac-installs.md

 1. In the same terminal window, download the version of Python: `pyenv install 3.9.10`
 2. After the download finishes, set that version of Python to the global version: `pyenv global 3.9.10`
 3. Now your computer’s Python version should be 3.9.10.
-Check it with `python --version`. **If something other than 3.9.10 comes back, reach out to an instructor now.**
+Check it with `python --version`. **If something other than 3.9.10 comes back, check the tickets in the discussion board and submit a ticket if you don't find anything helpful.
+Post a link to your ticket in your cohort slack channel along with a short description.**

 ### Install Pipenv